imfl/beautiful-jekyll/investment-strategies/index.md

 I am responsible for designing most of the algorithms, and for implmenting the HMM part using R (with `depmixS4` pacakge).

-- For the R code for this project, click [here](https://github.com/imfl/investment-strategies) (GitHub).
+- For the R code and related data, click [here](https://github.com/imfl/investment-strategies) (GitHub).